How to find stolen mac beyond Apple support guidelines.

 First things first – I went to iCloud and selected an option “notify when found” and “display a message”, which was saying “Please return lost mac for reward, no police” (I suggest writing “lost”: in case someone found it – he/she may become nervous about being accused in theft.
 If it is indeed a thief who reads it – it will give him/her more comfort).
 After a few days it was clear that the stolen Mac will unlikely be recovered – it was not connected to internet, no location identified.

-iCloud – find stolen mac
+iCloud – find stolen mac functionality

 Apple Support – report stolen Mac

 I decided to try out what Apple support can do about stolen mac.
-Apple’s official position is (in short) “go to police, there is nothing we can do”, however after half an hour or so communicating with the agent, he said that he can make an exception, and notify local repair centers to alarm Apple if a stolen mac with this serial number will be brought for service.
+Apple’s official position is (in short) “go to police, there is nothing we can do”, however after half an hour or so communicating with the agent, he said that he can make exception, and notify local repair centres to alarm Apple if a stolen mac with this serial number will be brought for service.
 This was later not confirmed by Apple Support, neither did it work in practice.
-Going forward it did not happen when it was indeed the case (someone brought stolen mac to repair, but the repair center was not alarmed).
+Going forward it did not happen when it was indeed the case (someone brought stolen mac to repair, but the repair centre was not alarmed).